jubnzv/mdeval.nvim/README.md

 vim.g.markdown_fenced_languages = {'python', 'cpp'}
 ```

-MacOS users also should make sure that they has `coreutils` package installed:
+MacOS users also should make sure that they have `coreutils` package installed:

 ```bash
 brew install coreutils